rosell-dk/webp-convert/docs/api/convert-and-serve.md

 The second argument tells you why that is served.
 It can be one of the following: for 'source':
-- "explicitly-told-to"     (when the "original" option is set)
+- "explicitly-told-to"     (when the "serve-original" option is set)
 - "source-lighter"         (when original image is actually smaller than the converted)

 for 'fresh-conversion':